 SO WHAT ARE THE RULES AND REGULATIONS?

-The Roads and Maritme Services (RMS) advises that police can fine a driver and issue demerit points if an animal is causing the driver to be not in full control of the vehicle, or if they are driving with a dog on their lap.
-The penalties are three demerit points and $425 (more in a school zone).
+In NSW the Roads and Maritime Services (RMS) advises that police can fine a driver and issue demerit points if an animal is causing the driver to be not in full control of the vehicle, or if they are driving with a dog on their lap.
+The penalties (at the time this article was written) are three demerit points and $469 (4 demerit points and $587 in a school zone)3.

 - A driver must not drive with an animal in the driver’s lap.

 - A motor cycle rider must not ride with an animal between the handlebars and the rider.

 - Animals should be seated or housed in an appropriate area of the vehicle.